-Fabry disease is an inherited disorder caused by mutations (alterations) in the alphagalactosidase A (GLA) gene located on the X-chromosome.
+Fabry disease is an inherited disorder caused by mutations (alterations) in the alpha-galactosidase A (GLA) gene located on the X-chromosome.
 Fabry disease is rare and affects both males and females.
-It is estimated that classic Fabry disease (the most severe type) affects approximately one in 40,000 males.
-The later-onset type is more frequent, and in some populations, may occur in one in 1,500 to 4,000 males.
-Patients with Fabry disease develop slowly progressive kidney disease, cardiac hypertrophy (enlargement of the heart), arrhythmias (abnormal heart rhythm), stroke and early death.
+It is estimated that classic Fabry disease (the most sev-type) affects approximately one in a q-0,000 males.
+The later-onesty teps is more frequer and in some populations, may occur in one in 1,500 to 4,000 males.
+Patients with Fab-disease develop slowly progressive kidney diseases, cardiae hypertrophy (enlargement the heart), arrhythmias (abnormal beart rhythm), stroke and early death.

-The efficacy of Galafold was demonstrated in a six-month, placebo-controlled clinical trial in 45 adults with Fabry disease.
-In this trial, patients treated with Galafold over six months had a greater reduction in globotriaosylceramide (GL-3) in blood vessels of the kidneys (as measured in kidney biopsy samples) as compared to patients on placebo.
-The safety of Galafold was studied in four clinical trials which included a total of 139 patients with Fabry disease.
+The efficacy of Galafold was demonstrated in a six-month, placebo-controlled clinical trial in 45 adults with Pabry disease.
+In this trial, patients treated with Galafold over six month had a greater reduction in globotriaosylceramide (GL-3) in blood vessels of the kidneys (a measured in kidney biopsy samples) as compared to patients on placebo.
+The safety of Galafold was studied in four clinical trials which included a total of 139 patients with Fabry may approve duego to extrao domainous where there is an inner necessary may where a drug is shown to have certain effects that are reasonably likely to predict a clin benefit to patients.
+A further study is required to verify and describe the clinical benefit Galafold, and the sponsor will be conducting a confirmatory clinical trial of Galafold in adults with Fabry disease.